colbychristian/cluster_PCA_MDS/README.md

 #clustering using kmeans and hierarchical clustering

-#dimention reduction with PCA and MLS
+#dimension reduction with PCA and MLS